How to Invest in Georgian Real Estate with a $200,000 Budget

 Comparing Georgia and Turkey for a $200,000 real estate investment reveals fundamentally different market dynamics, regulatory environments, and return profiles that suit different investor types.

-Entry barriers and purchasing power: Georgia offers simpler foreign ownership—no citizenship requirements, no reciprocity rules, and unrestricted property types.
-Your $200,000 buys 80-120 sqm of premium space in central Tbilisi or multiple rental units.
-Turkey requires citizenship for certain property types or locations, and while $200,000 accesses larger properties in secondary cities, Istanbul’s competitive zones now start at $300,000+ for comparable quality.
+Entry barriers and purchasing power: Georgia offers relatively simple foreign ownership rules.
+There are no citizenship requirements, no reciprocity rules, and no restrictions on property types.
+A budget of $200,000 typically buys 80–120 sqm of premium space in central Tbilisi or multiple rental units.
+Turkey also allows foreigners to purchase property in most areas without major restrictions.
+However, Turkish citizenship by investment requires a minimum real estate purchase of $400,000, held for at least three years (increased from $250,000 in June 2022).
+At the $200,000 level, investors can access larger properties in secondary cities.
+However, competitive districts in Istanbul now typically start from $300,000+ for comparable quality assets.

-Currency and economic stability: Georgia’s lari has shown 4-6% annual depreciation against USD over the past decade, but property prices are often quoted and transacted in USD, providing natural currency hedge.
-Turkey’s lira volatility (20-50% annual fluctuations in recent years) creates significant currency risk—properties may appreciate in lira terms but lose value in USD, affecting international investors' real returns.
-According to IMF Economic Outlook data, Georgia maintains lower inflation (4-6% average) compared to Turkey’s persistent double-digit inflation.
+Currency and economic stability: Over the past decade, the Georgian lari depreciated significantly against the USD, averaging 6–7% annually from 2014 to 2019.
+However, it has stabilized in recent years.
+In 2025, the lari actually strengthened against the USD by approximately 4.65%.
+Property prices are often quoted and transacted in USD, which provides a natural currency hedge.
+Turkey’s lira has shown high volatility, with 20–50% annual fluctuations in recent years.
+This creates significant currency risk for international investors.
+Properties may appreciate in lira terms but lose value in USD.
+This can materially impact real returns.
+According to IMF Economic Outlook data, Georgia maintains lower inflation at approximately 4–6% on average, compared to Turkey’s persistent double-digit inflation.

-Rental yields and appreciation: Georgian properties deliver 6-8% gross yields in Tbilisi residential and 8-12% in Batumi commercial sectors, with 8-12% annual appreciation in prime zones.
-Turkish markets show 4-6% yields in major cities with appreciation rates heavily dependent on lira stability—strong in local currency terms but uncertain in USD equivalents.
+Rental yields and appreciation: Georgian properties deliver 6–8% gross yields in Tbilisi residential and 8-12% in Batumi commercial sectors, with 8–12% annual appreciation in prime zones.
+Turkish markets show 4–6% rental yields in major cities.
+Capital appreciation depends heavily on lira stability, making returns strong in local currency but less predictable in USD terms.

 Exit liquidity and market maturity: Georgia’s smaller market means fewer buyers but faster transactions (30–45 days typical) and lower transaction costs (2–3% total).
 Turkey’s larger market provides more buyers but involves higher costs (4–6% including taxes) and longer sale cycles (60–90 days).
 For investors prioritizing capital preservation and steady USD-denominated returns, Georgia’s transparent property registry and dollarized pricing offer clearer value tracking.

-Taxation comparison: Georgia taxes rental income at 5% (simplified system) or 20% (standard) with minimal compliance burden.
-Turkey applies progressive income tax (15-40%) on rental income plus additional municipal fees.
-Capital gains in Georgia face 0% tax if property held over 2 years; Turkey charges 15-35% depending on holding period and property type.
+Taxation comparison: Georgia taxes residential rental income at a flat 5% for individuals (no expense deductions allowed), or 20% on net income when renting to a business (deductions allowed).
+Annual declaration deadline is April 1.
+Turkey applies progressive income tax (15–40%) on rental income plus additional municipal fees.
+Capital gains on residential property held by an individual for more than 2 years are exempt from personal income tax in Georgia.
+If sold within 2 years, gains are taxed at 5% (residential) or 20% (commercial); Turkey charges 15–35% depending on holding period and property type.

 Where exactly should I buy commercial property in Batumi with a $200,000 budget?